mrw0nd3rfu1/-Tornado-Cost-Prediction/README.md

 # Data Preprocessing

 ## Overview
-This project is designed to predict total cost encurred by tonadoes in USA using hybrid modelling.
+This project is designed to predict total cost incurred by tonadoes in USA using hybrid modelling.
 It includes data preprocessing, model training, and evaluation steps to achieve high accuracy.

 ## Features
 - Data Preprocessing: Cleans and prepares raw data for model training.